-In high level ASB hot spot areas, multi-agency task force working is effective in combating crime and ASB and supporting victims.
-Wider investment on estates, to help enhance and improve neighbourhoods also continued, with fencing and parking schemes delivered and improvements to garage sites as part of our environmental programme.
+Multi-agency task force working is effective in combating crime and ASB and supporting victims.
+Wider investment on estates, to help enhance and improve neighbourhoods continued, with fencing and parking schemes delivered and improvements to garage sites as part of our environmental programme.